timpt0261/reubenchavez.github.io/README.md

-# reubenchavez.github.io
+# Reuben Chavez Portfolio
-First Website portfolio containing projects form my programming journey in UCSC
+ Webpage containg the projects I have created on my Computer Science Journey